darrelchang03/CS-1400-Group/PowerSim.md

 				do { //check user input
 					try{
 						correct = true;
-						System.out.println("Please specify if the appliance will be \"smart\" (true or false).");
+						System.out.println("Please specify the \"smart\" factor(true or false) of the appliance you would like to delete.");
 						ifSmart = scnr.nextBoolean();
 						if (ifSmart) {
 							do { //check user input
 								try {
 									do {
 									correct = true;
-									System.out.println("Please enter the power cut rate(0-1 inclusive) on the appliance when it is in low power mode.");
+									System.out.println("Please enter the power cut rate(0-1 inclusive) of the appliance that you would like to delete.");
 									smartProb = scnr.nextDouble();
 									}while(smartProb>1 || smartProb<0);
 								}catch(InputMismatchException e) {